oracle/coherence-js-client/README.md

 ```

 It's also possible to control the default address the session will bind to by providing
-an address via the `grpc_proxy_address` environment variable.
+an address via the `COHERENCE_GRPC_PROXY_ADDRESS` environment variable.
 The format of the value would
 be the same as if you configured it programmatically as the above example shows.

 Once the session has been constructed, it will now be possible to create maps and caches.